justinmeiners/classic-colors/README.md

 ## Dependencies

 For now, you must build from source (help making it available in package managers would be greatly appreciated.)
-It has been tested on Debian (Ubuntu) and macOS.
+It has been tested on Debian (Ubuntu), OpenBSD, and macOS(Homebrew).

 **List**